 - Cook over medium high heat.
 After 5 minutes, stir the melting butter into the trinity.

 - Continue to cook down the veggies, stirring every 5 minutes.

-- Make the tapioca starch slurry by mixing the tapioca starch or arrowroot starch with ⅓ cup of the water or broth.
+- Make the tapioca, arrowroot, or corn starch starch slurry by whisking the starch with ⅓ cup of the water or broth.
 Get the salt ready.
 Set both aside.

 - Add the other ⅓ cup of water or broth to the mixture.
 Let steam for 15 to 30 seconds, then stir.

 - Whisk in the tapioca starch slurry, and add the remaining cup of water or broth.
 Whisk for at least 2 minutes over the medium-high fire, or until all lumps are removed.
 Use another cup of broth or water, if you need to, to keep the roux wet enough to whisk all starchy lumps out, if necessary.

 - Use immediately in place of an oil and flour roux in a stew.
 Double the Trinity Roux™ for a gumbo or large soup.

 The information shown is an estimate provided by a third-party, online computer-generated nutrition calculator, not a registered dietitian or certified nutritionist.
 Actual nutritional content will vary based upon brands used, measuring methods and individual portion sizes, along with other factors.See our full nutrition disclaimer here.